burk picture

 757-221-3896 (FAX)

-2008-current Associate Professor, Department of Psychology, College of William and Mary
+2008-2017 Associate Professor, Department of Psychology, College of William & Mary

 2002-2008 Assistant Professor, Department of Psychology, College of William & Mary